AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-offers.md

 * apply different parameters to your offers (for example, priority, capping)
 * collect profile attributes in the app (see [Profile](profile.md)) and use these profile attributes to build audiences.
 Then use these audiences as part of the eligibility rules in your decision.
-* combine more than one decision scopes.
+* combine more than one decision scope.

 >[!SUCCESS]
 >
+>You have enabled the app to display offers using the Journey Optimizer - Decisioning extension for the Experience Platform Mobile SDK.
+>
->You have enabled the app to display offers using the Journey Optimizer - Decisioning extension for the Experience Platform Mobile SDK.<br/>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
-If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796).
+>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
+If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-data/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796).

 Next: **[Perform A/B tests](target.md)**